About Cordwood Masonry Workshops

 - Incorporating electric into the cordwood masonry

 At workshops, almost as much time is spent in the classroom as on the building site.
-Various styles of cordwood masonry are shown and discussed (within a timber frame, built-up corners – called “stackwall corners” – and truly round load-bearing cordwood buildings.)
+Various styles of cordwood masonry construction are shown and discussed (within a timber frame, built-up corners – called “stackwall corners” – and truly round load-bearing cordwood buildings.)
 Examples from around the world are shown in slide presentations.
 Dozens of log-end samples – softwood and hardwood – are passed around and discussed: pros and cons, shrinkage and expansion characteristics.
 Students’ questions are attended to at all phases of the workshop, in the classroom and on the site.

 Finally, you will meet a number of other students at the class who are probably close to being at the same – beginner’s – stage as you.
 Some may live near you.
 Some may become good friends.